 What would I do as a brother?

-Brothers’ commitments include attending weekly meetings and participating in service projects, fundraisers, and social events.
+Brothers’ commitments include attending weekly meetings and participating in service projects, fundraisers, social, and music events.
 Brothers may choose to take on additional responsibilities by running for office.
 Your level of involvement is up to you, and you get out of the experience what you put into it.
 Check out some of the projects you’d be part of

 Since both are co-ed, what’s the difference between the band fraternity and sorority?